-It is crucial that seniors maintain their
+It is crucial to help seniors maintain their

 desired quality of life without 24/7 supervision.